-Criterion A: Theoretical and Technical Soundness of the Proposal (Total 55 Points)
+Criterion A: Theoretical and Technical Soundness of the Proposal (Total 50 Points)

 - 1. The proposal clearly lays out who the target population will be, how the target population will be identified and engaged in the program, how the grant monies will be spent, and the measures which will be put in place to monitor program objectives.
-(15 Points) - 2.
+(20 Points) - 2.
 The proposed activities and work plan appear likely to result in the accomplishment of project objectives and proposed outcomes consistent with requirements presented in the Program Scope.
-(15 Points) - 3.
+(10 Points) - 3.
 The proposed program evaluation includes the impact of services provided to the target population.
 (10 points) - 4.
-The application clearly identifies the process of engaging parents in services, including the oversight to monitor the effectiveness and appropriateness of how the program is structured, staffed and evaluated.
-(15 Points)
+The application clearly identifies the process of engaging youth to participate in the proposed program, including the oversight to monitor the effectiveness and appropriateness of how the program is structured, staffed and evaluated.
+(10 Points)

-Criterion B: Organizational Capability and Relevant Experience (Total 35 Points)
+Criterion B: Organizational Capability and Relevant Experience (Total 40 Points)

-- 1. The Applicant provides documentation that the proposed program will be fully supported by their organization's management and/or governing body and demonstrates that the proposed Family Preservation Project is compatible with the mission of the organization.
+- 1. The Applicant provides documentation that the proposed program will be fully supported by their organization's management and/or governing body and demonstrates that the proposed project is compatible with the mission of the organization.
 (5 Points) - 2.
-The Applicant demonstrates the knowledge and extensive experience with the target population relevant to the legal advocacy and related challenges facing parents and at-risk families who come into contact with the child welfare agency.
-Where appropriate, the Applicant demonstrates partnership with other community-based organizations that may have expertise in providing services to the target population.
-(15 Points) - The Applicant demonstrates competence in the provision of the services for which funding is requested and consistency with the values presented in the Program Scope. - The Applicant has relevant experience providing legal services to the target population. - Past performance serving the target population demonstrates current capacity to effectively develop and implement the proposed program. - The Applicant has experience administering a program equivalent to the current request for applications.
+The Applicant demonstrates the knowledge and experience relevant to the project.
+(15 Points) - The Applicant demonstrates competence in the provision of the services for which funding is requested and consistency with the values presented in the Program Scope. - The Applicant has relevant experience. - Past performance demonstrates current capacity to effectively develop and implement the proposed program. - 3.
+Cultural competency and appropriateness of services proposed are demonstrated.
+(10 points) - The Applicant has identified and has demonstrated an understanding of issues affecting the target population.

-- 3. Cultural competency and appropriateness of services proposed are demonstrated.
-(5 points) - o The Applicant has identified and has demonstrated an understanding of issues affecting the target population and provided concrete examples of cultural competency and appropriate provision of services to meet the target population's needs. - At least two (2) letters of support from community groups are provided that detail the collaborative relationship with the Applicant, as well as the Applicant's ability to provide services to the target population. - 4.
+- At least two (2) letters of support from community groups are provided that detail the collaborative relationship with the Applicant, as well as the Applicant's ability to provide services to the target population. - 4.
 Capacity to administer the proposed program is demonstrated.
 (10 points) - The Applicant demonstrates the organizational capacity to deliver, monitor and administer the services. - The Applicant demonstrates the capacity to deliver services in the natural environment of the target population.